bkirman/bkirman.github.io/src/pages/publications.md

 ### 2012

-* Ben Kirman (2012) “Get lost, GetLostBot!” annoying people by offering recommendations when they are not wanted.
+* Ben Kirman (2012) [“Get lost, GetLostBot!” annoying people by offering recommendations when they are not wanted](/papers/Kirman2012GetLost.pdf).
 Proceedings of the Workshop on the Personalising the Local Mobile Experience at ACM Conference on Recommender Systems.
 Dublin, Ireland.
-* Ben Kirman, Conor Linehan, and Shaun Lawson (2012) Blowtooth: a provocative pervasive game for smuggling virtual drugs through real airport security.
+* Ben Kirman, Conor Linehan, and Shaun Lawson (2012) [Blowtooth: a provocative pervasive game for smuggling virtual drugs through real airport security](/papers/Kirman2012Blowtooth.pdf).
 Personal and Ubiquitous Computing, 16 (6). pp. 767-775.
 ISSN 1617-4909
-* Ben Kirman, Conor Linehan, and Shaun Lawson (2012) Get lost: facilitating serendipitous exploration in location-sharing services.
+* Ben Kirman, Conor Linehan, and Shaun Lawson (2012) [Get lost: facilitating serendipitous exploration in location-sharing services](/papers/Kirman2012GetLostCHI.pdf).
 In Proceedings of ACM SIGCHI Conference on Human Factors in Computer Systems Extended Abstracts.
 Austin, Texas, USA.
-* Derek Foster, Shaun Lawson, Conor Linehan, and Ben Kirman (2012) Hip to be square: designing serious apps for coolness.
+* Derek Foster, Shaun Lawson, Conor Linehan, and Ben Kirman (2012) [Hip to be square: designing serious apps for coolness](/papers/Foster2012SeriousCool.pdf).
 In Proceedings of Cool aX Continents, Cultures and Communities Workshop, ACM SIGCHI Conference on Human Factors in Computer Systems.
 Austin, Texas, USA.
-* Andrew Garbett, Conor Linehan, Ben Kirman, Jamie Wardman, and Shaun Lawson (2012) How dangerous is your life?
-Personalising Government open crime data.
+* Andrew Garbett, Conor Linehan, Ben Kirman, Jamie Wardman, and Shaun Lawson (2012) [How dangerous is your life?
+Personalising Government open crime data](/papers/Garbett2012Fearsquare.pdf).
 In Proceedings of Workshop on Personal Informatics.
 ACM SIGCHI Conference on Human Factors in Computer Systems.
 Austin, Texas, USA.
-* Ben Kirman (2012) Hipsters, trendies and rebels: if fun is cool, is game design cool design?
-In Proceedings of Cool aX Continents, Cultures and Communities Workshop, ACM SIGCHI Conference on Human Factors in Computer Systems.
+* Ben Kirman (2012) [Hipsters, trendies and rebels: if fun is cool, is game design cool design?](/papers/Kirman2012CoolGames.pdf) In Proceedings of Cool aX Continents, Cultures and Communities Workshop, ACM SIGCHI Conference on Human Factors in Computer Systems.
 Austin, Texas, USA.
-* Ben Kirman, Conor Linehan, and Shaun Lawson (2012) Exploring mischief and mayhem in social computing or: how we learned to stop worrying and love the trolls.
-In Proceedings of ACM SIGCHI Conference on Human Factors in Computer Systems Extended Abstracts.
+* Ben Kirman, Conor Linehan, and Shaun Lawson (2012) [Exploring mischief and mayhem in social computing or: how we learned to stop worrying and love the trolls.](/papers/Kirman2012Mischief.pdf) In Proceedings of alt.chi, ACM SIGCHI Conference on Human Factors in Computer Systems Extended Abstracts.
 Austin, Texas, USA.

 ### 2011